FiorenSt/AutoSourceID-Light/README.md

 ### Train U-Net from scratch

-* To train the U-Net without additional changes run:
+ To train the U-Net without additional changes run:
  ```
  python ASID-L.py -train_model
  ```
+ You will find the trained model in the folder '/MODELS/FROM_SCRATCH'.
+You can then run the pre-trained version of ASID-L with -MODEL_PATH your new trained model.

 **Other parameters:**

 -snr_threshold **_(SNR cut-off for the training set)_**